What To Do When Your Basement Floods

 Check for signs of structural damage.
 Once your basement is clear of safety concerns, wear masks, gloves, and goggles to protect yourself while you clean up.
 Wear long sleeves, sturdy shoes, or waterproof boots, and take your time.

-2. Find the source of the flooding
+2. Locate the source of the flooding

 Try to determine how the water is coming into your basement and stop it as soon as possible.
 There are several common sources of basement flooding: